 Enhance your graduate degree with business and entrepreneurship (BE) courses

-Waterloo Engineering graduate students can take three BE courses to receive a Certificate in Business and Entrepreneurship from the Conrad School.
+Graduate students in the Faculty of Engineering who successfully complete three BE courses are eligible to receive a Certificate in Business and Entrepreneurship from the Conrad School.

 Course offerings by semester are based on current plans.
 Semester schedules are subject to change.